cleberaksenen/cleberaksenen/README.md

-## 🌐 AI & Data Science Engineer | Big Data
+## 🌐 Data Analyst | Big Data | Bioinformatician

-Experienced AI & Data Science Engineer with a strong background in Bioloical Data, Data Analysis, and Machine Learning.
-Skilled in designing and optimizing data pipelines, implementing scalable architectures, and developing machine learning models for real-world applications.
-Proficient in ETL processes, distributed computing, and cloud-based solutions, ensuring efficient data processing and model deployment.
-Passionate about leveraging data-driven insights to drive innovation and business intelligence.
+Data and BI Analyst with over 4 years of experience in ETL, data modeling, dashboard development, and predictive analysis.
+Strong expertise in Power BI (DAX, modeling, visualizations), SQL (MySQL, PostgreSQL, MS-SQL, HIVE), Python/R, and agile methodologies (Scrum, Kanban), applying these tools to support decision-making.
+I have experience in process automation, building data pipelines, and integration, ensuring information accessibility.

+My work includes query optimization for handling large volumes of data, as well as experience with Spark, Hadoop, HDFS, and Databricks.
+My focus is on monitoring data quality, identifying inconsistencies, and proposing improvements, alongside developing statistical and predictive models to guide decisions.
+I hold a Bachelor's and Master's degree from the Federal University of Ceara, with projects focused on the application of statistical methods and machine learning in biological data.
+I aim to apply my experience to generate clear and innovative results.

 ---